-Rarely does a medical facility rely on one office, solely, to provide all the services that a patient requires Cloud 1to receive the best care.
+Rarely does a medical facility rely on one office, solely, to provide all the services that a patient requires to receive the best care.
 Communication between departments is key to offering the best treatment possible.
 But when the workflow is disrupted by technology, the level of service offered gets bogged down.

 Medical facilities with the best imaging equipment on the market today essentially waste their investment in the equipment when they aren’t able to share those images and other data across departments.
 In some cases where technology offers glitches, the process of sharing radiological images and other data is simply slowed down, but it still offers its own set of issues and hampers quality care.